What are cyanobacteria?

 Cylindrospermopsin is usually produced by Cylindrospermopsis raciborskii (C. raciborskii), Aphanizomenon flos-aquae, Aphanizomenon gracile, Aphanizomenon ovalisporum, Umezakia natans, Anabaena bergii, Anabaena lapponica, Anabaena planctonica, Lyngbya wollei, Rhaphidiopsis curvata, and Rhaphidiopsis mediterranea.
 The primary toxic effects of this toxin is damage to the liver and kidney.
 The evidence of carcinogenicity in humans and experimental animals is inadequate to assess the carcinogenic potential of cylindrospermopsin.

-Anatoxins binds to neuronal nicotinic acetylcholine receptors affecting the central nervous system (neurotoxins).
+Anatoxins bind to neuronal nicotinic acetylcholine receptors affecting the central nervous system (neurotoxins).
 There are multiple variants, including anatoxin-a, homoanatoxin-a, and anatoxin-a(s).
 These toxins are mainly associated with the cyanobacterial genera Chrysosporum (Aphanizomenon) ovalisporum, Cuspidothrix, Cylindrospermopsis, Cylindrospermum, Dolichospermum, Microcystis, Oscillatoria, Planktothrix, Phormidium, Anabaena flos-aquae, A. lemmermannii Raphidiopsis mediterranea (strain of Cylindrospermopsis raciborskii), Tychonema and Woronichinia.
 There is no information available on the carcinogenicity of anatoxin-a in humans or animals or on potential carcinogenic precursor effects.

 Saxitoxins are representative of a large toxin family referred to as the Paralytic Shellfish Poisoning (PSP) toxins.
-When toxigenic marine dinoflagellates are consumed by shellfish, toxins concentrate and toxic quantities are delivered to consumers of the shellfish.
+When toxigenic marine dinoflagellates are consumed by shellfish, toxins concentrate and are delivered to consumers of the shellfish.
 These toxins have been reported also in freshwater cyanobacteria including Aphanizomenon flos–aquae, Anabaena circinalis, Lyngbya wollei, Planktothrix spp. and a Brazilian isolate of C. raciborskii.